chrismaltby/gb-studio-docs/docs/assets/backgrounds.md

 import { Swatch } from '@site/src/components/Swatch';

 Each of your scenes requires a background image that defines how that scene should look.

-You can add backgrounds to your game by including PNG files in your project's `assets/backgrounds` folder.
+You can add backgrounds to your game by including `.png` files in your project's `assets/backgrounds` folder.

 ## Color Requirements